|

 Welcome back!
 Did you

 see that guy on Page A-5?
-For years I wondered if
+For decades I wondered if

 that was Elmer.
 Why would EO have a picture of some